 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Okatie has relatively fewer families with younger children, and/or college students.
 Combined, this makes Okatie a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-One of the nice things about Okatie is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Okatie is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Being a small town, Okatie does not have a public transit system used by locals to get to and from work.

 The citizens of Okatie are among the most well-educated in the nation: 46.88% of adults in Okatie have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Okatie in 2010 was $40,705, which is wealthy relative to South Carolina and the nation.
 This equates to an annual income of $162,820 for a family of four.